Block (SQ) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the mobile payments services provider had lost 13.46% in the past month.
-In that same time, the Business Services sector gained 2.84%, while the S&P 500 gained 6.22%.
+Coming into today, shares of the mobile payments services provider had lost 4.33% in the past month.
+In that same time, the Business Services sector lost 0.78%, while the S&P 500 gained 2.61%.

-Block will be looking to display strength as it nears its next earnings release, which is expected to be May 4, 2023.
-The company is expected to report EPS of $0.31, up 72.22% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $4.58 billion, up 15.54% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.63 per share and revenue of $19.76 billion, which would represent changes of +63% and +12.68%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.63 per share and revenue of $19.76 billion.
+These totals would mark changes of +63% and +12.68%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Block.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Block.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 86.36% lower within the past month.
-Block is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 86.36% lower.
+Block is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, Block currently has a Forward P/E ratio of 38.55.
-This represents a premium compared to its industry's average Forward P/E of 20.33.
+Looking at its valuation, Block is holding a Forward P/E ratio of 37.33.
+This valuation marks a premium compared to its industry's average Forward P/E of 20.16.

-Meanwhile, SQ's PEG ratio is currently 1.86.
+It is also worth noting that SQ currently has a PEG ratio of 1.52.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Technology Services was holding an average PEG ratio of 1.82 at yesterday's closing price.
+SQ's industry had an average PEG ratio of 1.62 as of yesterday's close.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.